 I feel that the best and most unique feature of the PAG240-1 is that it is solar-powered.
 It consists of a small, line of solar cells that revolve around the outer edge of the screen.
 This powers it indefinitely and when not exposed to the sun it can last up to 6 months.
 It does NOT demonstrate any issues with absorption of light and great because you never have to worry about replacing the battery- EVER.

 The thermometer is limited in its temperature capacity.
 It can only measure from 14F to 140F and you cannot utilize its thermometer feature while you are wearing it (but most all watches like this lack the ability to use the thermometer while wearing it as well.)

 Casio Men’s PAG240-1 “Pathfinder”: Display & Ease of Use

-The PAG240-1, Pathfinder boasts a kick-ass back-light that blows other watches’ back-lights out of the ball park.
+The PAG240-1, Pathfinder boasts a kick-ass back-light that blows other watches’ back-lights out of the ballpark.
 It is also very simple to navigate and read and is easy to adjust the light.
 Additionally, another prominent feature that is a definite plus is that the buttons on this watch are labeled incredibly nice.
-However, the sensor on the watch that is black can be mixed up to the fact it is a button (but it is not.)
+However, the sensor on the watch that is black can be mixed up with the fact it is a button (but it is not.)